Customs and tax rules for private imports, including online shopping

 Private individuals are able to import beer, wine, spirits and other alcoholic drinks for private use without applying for a permit.
 You must be aged over 18 to import alcoholic drinks.
 You must be aged over 22 import spirits or other alcoholic drinks stronger than 22 per cent by volume.

 When importing alcoholic beverages, you have to pay taxes (VAT, customs and special taxes) for the whole party.
-You must pay the fees even if the alcohol is received as a gift, inheritance or part of a moving location goods.
+You must pay the fees even if the alcohol is received as a gift, inherited or part of a moving location goods.
 In addition to state taxes, you must pay Posten for the customs clearance assignment.

 When delivered, parcels will be compliant with Norwegian legislation; in other words, the age of the recipient will be checked.
 The recipient must not be visibly intoxicated and must be over 18 or 20 years of age.
 Delivery takes place according to the opening hours of the Vinmonopolet.
 The recipient will pay an inspection charge on delivery.